 Yes.
 Hopefully, your supervisors have spent many hours with you and have gotten to know who you are as a person.
 Getting a letter of recommendation from them would be great to have in your med school application.

 6. Where do I find volunteer opportunities?

-Volunteering for medical school is one of the best boosters for your application; it shows admission committee members that you are committed to pursuing medicine for the right reasons.
-In addition, volunteering helps you become a better person, and helps strengthen a variety of soft skills required for medical school.
 Overall, volunteer work can make or break your application, so start as early as possible, focus on quality rather than quantity, and give yourself plenty of time to find opportunities that interest you.
-By following this guide, you will get the most out of your volunteer experience.
+By following this guide, you will get the most out of your volunteer experiences.